SadSlothXL/CODO-Codenames/Weapons/Equipment/Equipment.md

 # Equipment

 > [!IMPORTANT]
-> Melee weapons are a single model, so no merging is needed!
+> Equipment are a single model, so no merging is needed!
 >